The way we work. Professionalism in action.

 Every day presents an opportunity for you to reflect these values in your work.
 It is also your responsibility to ask questions and seek guidance when these expectations seem unclear.
 You must inform yourself, by whatever means is most comfortable, so you can make professional decisions and choices that are in line with the Public Sector Code.

-This chapter outlines expected standards of conduct that have evolved since the first Code was created in 2012.
 The inclusion of these standards is intended to strengthen the ethical culture of the Agency and support a healthy and productive workplace.

-In relation to the values and expected behaviours identified in Chapter 1, these standards have cross-value linkages and as such have to be considered in the context of the statement of values.
+In relation to the values and expected behaviours identified in Chapter 1, these standards have cross-value linkages and, as such, have to be considered in the context of the statement of values.

-Duty of loyalty
+2.1 Duty of loyalty

 As a public servant, you are expected to balance your right to freedom of expression, protected by the Canadian Charter of Rights and Freedoms, with your legal obligation to be impartial and politically neutral while performing official duties, demonstrating loyalty and effectively serving your employer, the Government of Canada.
-This duty of loyalty derives from the essential mission of the public service to help the duly elected government, under law, to serve the public interest.
+This Duty of Loyalty derives from the essential mission of the public service to help the duly elected government, under law, to serve the public interest.
 The duty of loyalty reflects the importance and necessity of an impartial and effective public service to achieve this mission.

 Any public comments made by public servants, including on social networks, must be factual, objective and impartial.
-You are expected to refrain from expressing in public fora your personal differences with or concerns about the Government of Canada or FedDev Ontario’s positions and decisions.
+You are expected to refrain from expressing, in public fora, your personal differences with or concerns about the Government of Canada or FedDev Ontario's positions and decisions.
 In addition, you must ensure that any public comments, opinions or actions are conducted in a manner that preserves and enhances public confidence in your ability to effectively carry out your official duties impartially and in a manner that complies with this Code and the Public Sector Code.

 Furthermore, in balancing your right to freely express yourself with your duty of loyalty to the Government of Canada, you should take into consideration the following: